Security not Trident

 So what are the actual problems which are facing us today?

-International terrorism from groups such as the Islamic State in Iraq and the Levant (ISIL) and Al Qaida present the most high profile threat today.
-The total number of deaths from terrorism in the world increased by 80% in 2014.
+International terrorism from groups such as the Islamic State in Iraq and the Levant (ISIL) and Al Qaida present the most high profile threat today, even if the total number of deaths from terrorism has fallen from its 2014 peak.

 There is a clear consensus that climate change constitutes a serious threat to global security.
 Senior military figures have formally warned that global warming is the greatest security threat of the 21st century.